snail007/goproxy/README.md

 ### 7.2 Detailed configuration
 There are a total of 17 KCP configuration parameters, you can not set them, they have default values, if for the best effect,
 You need to configure the parameters according to your own network conditions.
 Because the kcp configuration is complex, it requires a certain network basics.
 If you want to get more detailed configuration and explanation of kcp parameters, please search for yourself.
-The command line name for each parameter, along with the default values ​​and simple function descriptions are as follows:
+The command line name for each parameter, along with the default values and simple function descriptions are as follows:
 ```
 --kcp-key="secrect" pre-shared secret between client and server
 --kcp-method="aes" encrypt/decrypt method, can be: aes, aes-128, aes-192, salsa20, blowfish,
  Twofish, cast5, 3des, tea, xtea, xor, sm4, none
 --kcp-mode="fast" profiles: fast3, fast2, fast, normal, manual
 --kcp-mtu=1350 set maximum transmission unit for UDP packets
 --kcp-sndwnd=1024 set send window size(num of packets)